Branch manager sounds cool, doesn’t it?

 Second part – behavioral questions

-Asking these questions, the interviewers test your readiness for the job.
-They also try to understand your attitude to various situations that happen on the workplace, and various challenges you can face in your job.
+Asking these questions, the interviewers will test your readiness for the job.
+They also try to understand your attitude to various work-related situations, and to challenges you can face in your daily job.

 - Describe a situation when you didn’t meet your goal in work.
 Why do you think it happened?